 The lenses of computer glasses are designed to deal with eyestrain caused by computer screens.
 Computer glasses help with an intermediate distance of around 20 to 26 inches, which is the distance most people sit from their monitor.
-Many computer glasses have tinted lenses to block out blue light radiating from your electronic devices.
+Many computer glasses have tinted lenses to filter out potentially harmful blue light radiating from your electronic devices.
 For more information on the benefits of computer readers, click here or head directly to purchase a pair here.

 Even if you don’t have an eyeglass prescription from your eye doctor, you may find yourself needing reading glasses.
-A valid prescription is not required to purchase reading glasses, though your eye doctor can tell you the magnification you need.
+A valid prescription is not required to purchase over-the-counter reading glasses, though your eye doctor can tell you the magnification you need.
 For more on buying readers, click here.

 Note: Glasses prescriptions are not the same as contact lens prescriptions and cannot be used interchangeably.